Smokyish/tl-docs/docs/guides/tl_app_user_guide.md

 #### Note to iOS users upgrading from a previous version

-_Note: If you had the beta version Trustlines App installed on an iOS device with TestFlight, you will need to reinstall the production version.
-First of all, remember to [securely backup your passphrase](#securing-access-to-your-account), uninstall the beta version and install the production version._
+_Note: If you have the beta version Trustlines App installed on an iOS device with TestFlight, you will need to uninstall the beta version before installing the production version.
+First of all, remember to [securely back up your passphrase](#securing-access-to-your-account), uninstall the beta version, and install the production version.
+You should also do a [backup of your account's data](#backing-up-and-restoring-your-account-data) and content before uninstalling the beta version._

 ## Introduction